Mushrooms in pine forests: the good, the bad and the glowing

 Now, if you really love mushrooms then you should consider helping out with scientific data.
 How?
 Head to www.fungimap.org.au and start to upload your sightings, that way slowly we will be able to name a few more species.
 If you know already the name then, and you would like to share location of edible mushrooms, just upload your images on the Wild Food Map.
 Just go on the site, download the app (android only atm) and share your locations with fellow wildcrafters.

 All images are Creative Commons, the maps are from Australian Living Atlas and the words are mine (mostly).
 Questions?
 Sure, fire away>> Happy mushroom season everyone :)

-LOOKING FOR WILD MUSHROOM FORAGING WORKSHOPS?
+LOOKING FOR WILD MUSHROOM FORAGING WORKSHOPS IN SYDNEY?